NotWoods/mockk-guidebook/docs/mockito-migrate/when.md

 ## Consecutive calls

-Mocktio additionally lets different return values be stubbed for the same method call, such as for mocking an iterator.
+Mockito additionally lets different return values be stubbed for the same method call, such as for mocking an iterator.

 ```kotlin
 val mockedFile = mock(File::class.java)